 When you grill or broil a steak the temperatures are very high and pasteurization is achieved very quickly.

 When you sous vide steak, pasteurization takes longer but it also means you don’t have to overcook the meat.
 This is why sous vide cooking provides incredible flavor and texture with even color.
+When you’re looking to buy the best sous vide machine, it’s to achieve restaurant quality food.
+Am I right?
+This is why flavor and texture are so important.

 You may have heard the name Douglas Baldwin associated with sous vide.
 Dr Douglas Baldwin is a mathematician and an expert on sous vide cooking.
 He is a published author on the subject and is highly regarded by many chefs.

-Dr Baldwin provides free access to online tables showing the pasteurization times needed for safe cooking with sous vide (see the link here if you’re interested in reading Dr Baldwin’s Practical Guide).
+Dr Baldwin provides free access to online tables showing the pasteurization times needed for safe cooking with sous vide.
+See the link here if you’re interested in reading Dr Baldwin’s Practical Guide.

 His tables are a good reference point for sous vide cooking.
 Most sous vide cookbooks or the app which comes with your sous vide machine will also give you recommendations for temperature and cooking time depending on what you’re cooking.